rossibarra/2015-shell-genomics/README.rst

     which ls

-Will return "/bin/ls".
+will return "/bin/ls".
 Thus, we can see that ``ls`` is a program that sits inside of the ``/bin`` directory.
 Now enter::

     which find